thomas-chaigneau/Tuto_CRUD_Node-Express-Mysql-React/README.md

   })
 ```

-resart your server
+restart your server
 ```bash
 $ ctr+c
 $ node server
 ```
 then go to => http://localhost:3002/getTeam
-now you sould have you API usable
+now you sould have your API usable

 ## GET api in front
-You can create an other react componant :
+You can create an other react component :
 make sure to be in views/src
 ```bash
 $ touch Allteams.js